About Dr Nadia Boscaglia

 Current Work & Future Directions

-These days, my focus is on training and supervising clinicians, and working with workplaces.
-I have also recently completed a Certificate in Somatic Sex Coaching, so that I can integrate knowledge about pleasure and embodiment in ageing bodies into my training.
-All Australian trained psychologists would know that training about sexual pleasure and wellbeing is sorely missing from our many years at university!
+At Bosca Health, my focus is on training and supervising clinicians, working with workplaces, and convening therapy groups for women who are having a hard time with perimenopause and menopause.
+I have also recently completed a Certificate in Somatic Sex Coaching, so that I can integrate knowledge about pleasure and embodiment in ageing bodies into my training and group work.
+As all Australian trained psychologists would know, training about sexual pleasure and wellbeing is sorely missing from our many years at university.

-I still see a small caseload of therapy clients at my much-cherished old practice, though I’m not taking on anyone new.
-If you’re seeking psychology sessions, the clinical psychologists and registrars I supervise at Coburg Clinical Psychology are truly excellent, please contact the clinic directly to book.
+I still see a caseload of therapy clients at my much-cherished old practice.
+If you’re seeking 1:1 psychology sessions, please contact the clinic directly to book in.
+If I am unavailable, the clinical psychologists and registrars I supervise at Coburg Clinical Psychology are truly excellent and reception can help you make a decision about whom to see.